ElvisNjogu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays the content of the /etc/passwd file
+Script that displays the contents of /etc/passwd and /etc/hosts